brandur/sorg/content/markdown/john-muir-trail/main.md

 This is when we commit our greatest error of the trip.
 We collect our resupply buckets at Parchers, but everyone had been looking forward to a preferrably-very-unhealthy meal not cooked on a camp stove, which their website seemed to indicate would be available there, but wasn't.
 We decided to catch a ride down into the town of Bishop -- two of us wanted to end their trip after this leg, and would have to go there anyway.
 We were warned that because this was festival weekend in Bishop (coinciding with Labor Day), accommodation might be hard to find, but were stuck in an awkward place because with zero cellular connectivity in the area (and Parchers unwilling to give us their wifi password), we couldn't check for accommodation in Bishop without actually _going_ to Bishop.

 In Bishop we find the very unhealthy meal that we were looking for, but find that accommodation is indeed a problem, and a big one.
 We're initially surprised by how tight accommodation seems to be despite a littany of motels in every direction, but in the age of Expedia, Kayak, AirBnB, Hotels.com, and Hotwire, assume that it's only a matter of time until we find something.
 But over the next two hours it dawns on us that there is _nothing_, not one room, campsite, or cupboard in a hundred miles in any direction.
 Not only that, but there's also no Lyft, Uber, or even taxis.
 Not only that, but it's the long weekend, so there's also no shuttles to anywhere else in the next two days.
 Not only that, but no car rental agencies are open, and even if they were, won't allow a one-way rental at any price.
 By the time 10 PM rolls around, we're sitting in a bar with heavy backpacks, full resupply buckets, and no prospects.
-Things are grim.
+The mood is grim.

 <hr>

 The good news is that it's a small town and people are nice.
-Our server give us exhaustive local advice, and the bar's owner lets us store our resupply buckets there overnight.
-In a moment of desperation Rob and Farina actually walk into the local police precinct and feed them the line, "look, we're not trying to break any laws, but say you had a hypothetical situation that was so dire that the only available option was to camp in a public park ..."
-The officer tells them that in this hypothetical situation, if caught, the infractors would be told to move along, something that backpackers are fairly well known to do anyway.
+Our server gives us exhaustive local advice, and the bar's owner lets us store our resupply buckets there overnight.
+In a moment of desperation Rob and Farina walk into the local police precinct and feed them the line, "look, we're not trying to break any laws, but say you had a hypothetical situation that was so dire that the only available option was to camp in a public park ..."
+The officer, showing small town civility, tells them that in this hypothetical situation, if caught, the infractors would be told to move along, something that backpackers are fairly well known to do anyway.

-There's BLM (Bureau of Land Management) land five miles out of the city, but we have no way to get to it.
-Besides the nearest public park, our one remaining prospect is to see if we can camp on the fairgrounds, which the website suggests is possible.
-We start walking that direction, even as Peter's still calling motels to confirm that there's indeed really-absolutely-nothing-available.
+There's BLM (Bureau of Land Management) land five miles out of the city, but with no transport available of any kind, we have no way to get to it.
+Besides the nearest public park, our one remaining prospect is to see if we can camp on the fairgrounds, which the internet seems to suggest is possible.
+We start walking that direction, even as we're still making phonecalls to motels to confirm that there's indeed really-absolutely-nothing-available.
 Farina stops in at one last hotel and the staff there help him call a municipal shuttle that seems to still be running.
 The shuttle driver answers the phone and tells us that he's coming to pick us up.
-No one is exactly sure where we're being picked up to go _to_.
+This is excellent news, except that no one is exactly sure where we're being picked up to go _to_.

 He arrives and introduces himself as "Nightrider".
-It's the shortest trip of our lives.
-Nightrider drives us a mile outside of town, points to a field along which a number of RVs appear to be parked (and appear to have been for quite some time), and assures this that this is where he's taken backpackers to sleep before.
-As we get out, he looks us in the eyes, and says solemnly, "Look, if anybody gives you any trouble, just tell them: Nightrider sent you."
-Tick off one more thing that I'd never expected to hear in real life.
+It's the shortest shuttle trip of our lives.
+Nightrider drives us a mile outside of town (which takes less than a minute), points to a field along which a number of RVs are parked (and appear to have been for quite some time), and assures this that this is where he's taken backpackers to sleep before.
+He points to an RV.
+See that?
+That's John.
+Great guy!

+As we get out, he looks us in the eye, and says solemnly, "Look, if anybody gives you any trouble, just tell them Nightrider sent you."
+Not a hint of a smile is cracked.
+He is dead serious.
+After we're safely unloaded, he given us one final nod before he peels away and races off into the night.

-Farina rigs up a tarp, and still incredulous at the absurdity of the situation, we wall get under it to sleep.
+Farina rigs up a tarp using a complex series of intricate folds and knots that'd make a grandmaster Scout Leader cry.
+The rest of us crack a beer and pretend this isn't happening.
+Half an hour later, still incredulous at the absurdity of the situation, we crawl under the tarp and try to sleep.

 <hr>

-## Day 8, retreat (#day-8)
+## Day 8, tactical retreat (#day-8)

 Something I learn about Bishop -- it's windy. _Really_ windy.
 We sleep, but with a galeforce that seems to blowing at 100 MPH all night, not well, waking up tired and demoralized.
-(Well, all of us except Farina, who woke up at the crack of dawn to see what advice he could procure over an omelette at the local Denny's.)
+(Well, except Farina, who woke up at the crack of dawn to see what advice he could procure over an omelette at the local Denny's.)

 We break camp and go find breakfast.
 After more smartphoning we come to realize that there's no way out of this town for at least two more days after the end of the holiday weekend.
 No way out _except_ for one last flight at 2 PM to SFO before the leg ends for the entire season.
 Impulsively, two of the party book tickets immediately, and after some hesitation, the rest of us do too.

 Homeless and barely awake, the thought of hitchhiking our way back up to the trailhead and hiking all the way back over Bishop Pass to continue our journey is hard to swallow right now.
 Farina's backpacking spirit is indomitable and he'll do it, but with a planeride I have to catch next week to Charleston acting as a hard ratchet on our schedule, and with just about the worst night of sleep I've ever had, I'm hesitant.

 We've become acquaintances with a young Norwegian PCTer.
-Although not traveling with him, everywhere we go, he's already there, and we use his omnipresence to our advantage to hand off as many supplies as he's willing to take.
-Farina's trademarked food item is Target trail mix with sunflower seeds mixed in to fill gaps and maximize caloric density.
-After a short sales pitch, he hands off a few gallons of the stuff, and from the look of the PCTer who's a skinny 150 lbs. of sinewy muscle, he could use it.
+Although not traveling with him, everywhere we go, he's already there, and we use his omnipresence to our advantage to hand off as many of our extra supplies as he's willing to take.
+Farina's trademarked snack is Target trail mix with sunflower seeds mixed in to fill gaps and maximize caloric density.
+After a short sales pitch, he donates a few gallons of the stuff, and from the look of the PCTer who's a skinny 150 lbs. of sinewy muscle, he could use every calorie in there.
+He had the same accommodation woes that we did and tells us that he did camp at the fairgrounds last night.
+It worked, but it was extremely loud and he slept as well as we did.

 Bishop's airport is the smallest I've ever seen.
 We make friends with another backpacker from Sonoma on the way there, and talk about film cameras and black bears before a one-hour flight home that compared to last night, feels a little _too_ easy.